94aharris/BrainExt/Azure/AppInsights.md

 * Add the application insights npm dependency
 * Create a folder *app\shared* if it does not already exist
 * Create `logger.service.ts` and use as a typescript wrapper around teh application insights javascript api
+  * Make sure you import what's needed from ngCore
+* Add the MonitoringService to the app constructor
+* Add the MonitoringService Provider to the module .ts
-* By default, application insights will not track state based routing changes
+* By default, application insights will not track state based routing changes must enable for angular in object creation (i.e. near the instrumentation key)
+  * `enableAutoRouteTracking: true // option to log all route changes`
+* Possibly best placed to start in the app-start.service.ts

 * Track and trace (in any place you want to track such at app.componant.ts ngoninit())
 * SeverityLevel can be imported or just omit that line